Neuron-Level Analysis of Cultural Understanding in Large Language Models: Introduction

-We comprehensively evaluate identified neurons using both cultural benchmarks and general natural language understanding (NLU) benchmarks that do not necessarily require cultural understanding.
-As a result, masking \textit{culture-general} neurons significantly degrades the cultural understanding of LLMs while having only minor impacts on the performance in NLU benchmarks.
-Importantly, although \OurMethod{} leverages problems from only a subset of cultural knowledge categories, the identified neurons generalize to broader cultural mechanisms, encompassing different knowledge domains, cultural values, and multilingual settings. \textit{Culture-general} neurons account for fewer than 1\% of all neurons and are concentrated in MLP modules of shallow to middle layers.
+We comprehensively evaluate the identified neurons using cultural benchmarks and general natural language understanding (NLU) benchmarks that do not necessarily require cultural understanding.
+We find that masking \textit{culture-general} neurons significantly degrades the cultural understanding of LLMs while having only minor impacts on the NLU tasks.
+Importantly, although \OurMethod{} covers only a subset of cultural knowledge categories to identify neurons, \textit{culture-general} neurons generalize to broader cultural mechanisms, encompassing different knowledge domains, cultural values, and multilingual settings. \textit{Culture-general} neurons account for fewer than 1\% of all neurons and are concentrated in the MLP modules of shallow to middle layers.
 We further show that masking \textit{culture-specific} neurons leads to LLMs losing cultural knowledge of the target and related cultures.
 Moreover, we demonstrate that when we fine-tune a model with NLU datasets, updating modules containing many \textit{culture-general} neurons can cause greater degradation of cultural understanding after training.
 These findings illustrate how insights into the inner workings of LLMs can inform practical engineering decisions.